KaiserWerk/WPCustomRepository/README.md

 # Contributing

-Either branch it and create a pull request open an issue. ou can contact me via mail: m@r-k.mx
+Either branch it and create a pull request or open an issue.
+Also, feel free to fork and create your own, better version!

+You can contact me via mail: m@r-k.mx

 # Further Reading & Thoughts